Integrate in an existing library

 Learn how to integrate Expo Modules API into an existing React Native library.

 There are cases where you may want to integrate the Expo Modules API into an existing React Native library.
-For example, this may be useful to incrementally rewrite the library or to take advantage of iOS AppDelegate subscribers and Android Lifecycle listeners to automatically set up your library.
+For example, it might be useful to incrementally rewrite your library or to take advantage of Android lifecycle listeners and iOS AppDelegate subscribers to automatically set up the library.

-The following steps will set up your existing React Native library to access Expo Modules APIs.
+This guide will help you set up your existing React Native library to access Expo Modules API.

 Add the expo-modules-core native dependency

-Add expo-modules-core as a dependency in your podspec and build.gradle files.
+Add expo-modules-core as a dependency in your build.gradle and podspec files:

 *.podspec